jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 While the `1`, `2`, and `3` values would be `yield`ed out of `*foo()` and then out of `*bar()`, the `4` value returned from `*foo()` is the completion value of the `yield *foo()` expression, which then gets assigned to `x`.

-Since `yield *` can call another generator (by way of delegating to its iterator), it can also perform a sort of generator recursion by calling itself:
+Because `yield *` can call another generator (by way of delegating to its iterator), it can also perform a sort of generator recursion by calling itself:

 ```js
 function *foo(x) {